SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

   "Terraform-modules" in VS. Here provider.tf will not be there in module developing.
 - How many types of Modules and How many types of Roles are there ?
 - It is DevOps engineer responsibility to write README.md file to let others know how to use module.
-- Develop yourself a terraform EC2 module and use it ?
 - Create a VPC in aws console ?
 CIDR ---> 10.0.0.0/16
-- Internet has given some "PrivateIP address ranges" those only allocated to PrivateIP not for PublicIP, there you can see 24,20,16 bit-blocks
+- Google has given some "PrivateIP address ranges" those only allocated to PrivateIP not for PublicIP, there you can see 24,20,16 bit-blocks.
 - Even ISP people will configure your PrivateIP address in any range among these 3 bit-blocks only.
 - We can select any range, but siva selected as 10.0.0.0/16 range.
 - Atleast you need to create 16 servers to use VPC, 10.0.0.0/28 ---> 16 servers, 10.0.0.0/16 ---> 65k
-  servers, generally we give VPC_CIDR 10.0.0.0/16 only, because it does not cost anything, so we can go for maximum.
+  servers, generally we give VPC_CIDR as 10.0.0.0/16 only, because it does not cost anything, so we can go for maximum.
 - Create Public subnet in aws console ?
 CIDR ---> 10.0.1.0/24
 - Create Private subnet in aws console ?
 CIDR ---> 10.0.2.0/24
 - Create Database subnet in aws console ?
 CIDR ---> 10.0.3.0/24
 - Create Public, Private & Database route tables in aws console ?
-- And associate Public, Private & Database route tables ?
+- And associate Public, Private & Database route tables with their respective subnets ?
 - Give internet access to the Public subnets.
 - Enable Auto-asign public IPv4 address only to the Public subnet.
 - Create Internet Gateway and attach to your created VPC in aws console ?
 - What is the difference between Public subnet and Private subnet ?
 - What is CIDR (Classless Inter-Domain Routing) ?
+We can asign custom IP address range to the subnets.
-- Use always terraform best practices for naming convention.
+- Use always terraform best practices for naming convention like using "_" avoid double naming.
 - We used Open source modules sometimes, we have dedicated cloud team who develops module and we use them.
-- How do you check internet is working or not ? "ping google.com" Ipv4 is 32bit and Ipv6 is 64 bit
+- How do you check internet is working or not ? "ping google.com" Ipv4 is 32bit and Ipv6 is 64 bit.
-- Router (Internet Gateway) ---> It has Public_IP & Private_IP.
+- Router (Internet Gateway) ---> It has PublicIP & PrivateIP.
 PublicIP is nothing but just type what is my ip in google, there you can see Ipv4 address that is your PublicIP, not ipv6.
-What is your PrivateIP just "ipconfig" in cmd there you can see IPv4 address under Under wireless LAN adapter Wifi.
+What is your PrivateIP just "ipconfig" in cmd there you can see IPv4 address Under wireless LAN adapter Wifi.
 - What is your actual IPaddress ?
 Just type in google "what is my IP", if anybody wants to connect to my laptop you can connect using this IP address only.
 You cannot connect with PrivateIP address.
-- Your created VPC is Isolated, even aws dont have access to it.
 - AWS wont charge for VPC's, subnets, route tables, it only charges when you are creating server.
 - We can create as many private subnets we want, however for functionality purpose we have only two subnets which is Public and Private subnets.
 - Watch from 26:11 to 1:14:21 to understand how VPC works.

 ### Session-30
-- What resources we have created inside the VPC from aws console ?
+- What resources we have created inside the VPC in aws console ?
-- We have created VPC in aws (Your created VPC is Isolated, even aws dont have access to it)
-- It is like your Private Data-Center in aws cloud.
+- First we have created VPC in aws (Your created VPC is Isolated, even aws dont have access to it).
+It is like your Private Data-Center in aws cloud.
 - Created Internet Gateway (IGW) and attached to the VPC.
-- Created Public, Private & Database subnets in atleast 2-AZ's for High Availability
+- Created Public, Private & Database subnets in atleast 2-AZ's for High Availability.
-- Created Route tables (Public, Private & Database) and associated it with their respective subnets in two regions 1a and 1b.
+- Created Route tables (Public, Private & Database) and associated it with their respective subnets in both regions 1a and 1b.
 - Added Internet Gateway route in Public Route table, because internet should be enabled in Public not in Private, that is the difference between Public and Private subnets.
 - Enabled Auto-asign Public IPv4 address only to the Public subnet not to the Private subnet.
-- When you create a VPC, a default route table, also known as the main route table, is automatically created for that VPC.
-This main route table is initially associated with all subnets within the VPC that have not been explicitly associated with a custom route table.
-It contains a local route that enables communication within the VPC.
-While this default route table cannot be deleted, its routes can be modified, and custom route tables can be created and associated with specific subnets to provide more granular control over network traffic.
+- When you create a VPC, a default route table also known as main route table is automatically created to that VPC.
+It contains a local route that enables communication with the subnets within the VPC.
+While this default route table cannot be deleted, its routes can be modified and custom route tables can be created and associated with specific subnets to provide more granular control over network traffic.
 - What is NAT Gateway and why it is used ?
 - NAT Gateway should be created in Public subnet (1a or 1b) and why only in Public subnet ?
 - Creating NAT Gateway is not enough we need to add routes between Private subnets and to the Internet